Last Updated: Dec 31, 2022

-Now, before we discuss how you can do Tratak to improve your concentration, let’s deal with a minor glitch.
+It has many types, and this practice dates back thousands of years.
+Now, before we discuss how you can do Tratak to improve your concentration, let’s deal with a minor glitch, which is…

-You can refer to it as TRATAK MEDITATION if that’s what you like, and it’s perfectly fine, but you see, it is not meditation per se.
-Actually, Tratak is the step that LEADS to meditation.
+You can call it Tratak Meditation if that’s what you like, but you see, it is not meditation per se.
+Actually, it is the step that LEADS to meditation.

 Let me explain.